dipog/Ansible-Kafka/README.md

 **if an error is received like : cannot find a valid baseurl for repo base7x86 64. then run the below: sudo dhclient (install packages)

-ansible --version (to check if its the latest version installed) sudo yum install epel-release (to install packages) sudo yum install ansible (install ansible again to install latest version) ansible --version (to reconfirm the version
+ansible --version (to check if its the latest version installed). sudo yum install epel-release (to install packages). sudo yum install ansible (install ansible again to install latest version). ansible --version (to reconfirm the version.

+Ansible Installed.